Dental Crowns and Bridges in Royal Oak

 When Do You Recommend a Dental Crown?

-Most often, dental crowns are used to repair damaged teeth or to improve the appearance of the smile.
-Here are some of the instances we use dental crowns in our Royal Oak, MI dental office.
+Most often, Our Royal Oak Dentists use crowns to fix a broken tooth or to improve the appearance of the smile.
+Here are some of the instances we use dental crowns in our dental office.

 - Broken or fractured teeth

 - Deeply decayed teeth

 If patients opt not to proceed with a recommended dental crown, the tooth may continue to break down over time until an extraction is required.
 Typically, we recommend dental crowns at Family Dentistry of Royal Oak to prevent the need for extraction.
 Saving a tooth is almost always more economical and less invasive than replacing a missing tooth.

 A crown (also sometimes referred to as a “cap”) is an artificial tooth that is placed over the top of the natural tooth structure.
 Crowns are shaped like real teeth.
 Dr. Chalasani meticulously matches the dental crown to fit perfectly with the opposing teeth for ideal chewing function.
 In the past, crowns were often made of metals including stainless steel and gold.
 While durable, metal crowns would stand out and leave a mark on the smile.
 While ceramic-fused-to-metal crowns were an aesthetic improvement, they tended to leave a dark gray mark at the gumline that gave away the fact that you’d had dental work done.

 Today, all-ceramic crowns are available that are created to blend in beautifully with your own natural teeth for a flawless finish.
 Ceramic crowns are also durable, and with some common sense caution and proper dental hygiene, they can last many years before they need to be replaced.